Singapore's Smart Nation Initiative and AI Upskilling

 2-Day Engineering Workshop

-Covers AI/ML fundamentals, LLM integration, RAG implementation, and responsible AI practices for engineering teams.
-Participants build a working AI feature during the workshop.
+This workshop covers AI/ML fundamentals, LLM integration, RAG implementation, and responsible AI practices for engineering teams.
+Participants build a working AI feature during the programme, ensuring that learning translates directly into practical capability.

 1-Day Product Management Workshop

-Covers AI product strategy, feasibility assessment, UX for AI features, and the modified product development lifecycle.
-Product managers leave with an AI product assessment framework for their current roadmap.
+Designed for product leaders, this workshop covers AI product strategy, feasibility assessment, UX for AI features, and the modified product development lifecycle.
+Product managers leave with an AI product assessment framework they can apply immediately to their current roadmap.

 3-Day Comprehensive Programme

-Combines engineering and product workshops with DevOps and governance modules.
-Ideal for cross-functional teams building AI-powered products.
+This programme combines the engineering and product workshops with DevOps and governance modules.
+It is designed for cross-functional teams building AI-powered products who need a shared foundation of knowledge and methodology.

 All programmes include post-workshop resources: code repositories, prompt libraries, governance templates, and 30 days of email support for implementation questions.